BartBruininks/mdvwhole/README.md

 # mdvwhole
 Density based object completion over PBC.
 This repository will eventually be merged with [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation).

-No copies of the box are made to complete the PBC, instead we use a graph base approach.
+No copies of the box are made to complete the PBC, instead we use a graph based approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.

 ## How to cite